Sheikh-Nabil/Python-basics-for-data-science/README.md

 This chapter we made the evalution of our 15 problems from the assignments.

+We started the next session working with [Functions](https://www.programiz.com/python-programming/function).
+Functions in python are blocks of code that allows us to re-use these codes again and again without writing the whole block of code again.

+''' A simple function can be written as

+    def greet(name):

+    print("Hello, " + name + ".
+Good morning!")

+    greet('Paul')

 We wrote [Scripts](https://linuxhint.com/python_scripts_beginners_guide/) of python for the first time.

 This part was really fun, we coded a guessing game where a user has to guess a number and get the result in three chances where the right number will be random every time.
 The script looks like-